You’ll hear it tossed around here and on just about any other site: Build your passive income through real estate!

 The other most common investment people make is either in a single family or 2-4 unit multifamily rental property.

-Though these can be entirely passive, for most people, I’d consider it partially or even mostly passive.
+Though these can be entirely passive, for most people, I’d consider it partially or even slightly passive.
 That’s because most people are either managing it themselves or very active in the management of the property.

 And, that’s the distinction—managing a property is not passive.
 In fact, management is quite literally a job, and you can apply to be a property manager in just about any market in the country.